hyperledger/identus-edge-agent-sdk-swift/AtalaPrismSDK/Castor/Sources/Castor.docc/CastorTutorials.md

 # Castor API Tutorial

 The Castor protocol defines a set of functions for working with Decentralized Identifiers (DIDs) and DID Documents.
+It currently supports did peer and did prism.
 Here's a brief explanation of each function:

 - `parseDID`: This function takes a string representation of a DID and returns a `DID` object.
 It may throw an error if the string is not a valid DID.